donnatopia/algorithms-practice/leetcode/215. Kth Largest Element in an Array/findKthLargest.md

   - sort the array
   - return the kth element in the array - 0-indexed array

+- Plan B (quick select):
+  - pick a pivot index that sorts the values roughly as values less than the current value and values greater than the current value
+  - if the pivot index is equal to k
+    - then return the value at the current index
+  - else if the pivot index is greater than k
+    - then resort the values but decrease the right range to pivot index - 1
+  - else if the pivot index is less than k
+    - then resort the values but increase the left range to pivot index + 1

 ### Pseudocode
 - Plan A (includes sorting):
   - sort the array in descending order
   - return the (k - 1)th element in the sorted array

+- Plan B (quick select):
+  - create a function called quickSelect
+  - call the function quickSelect
+    - left range is set to 0
+    - right range is set to the length of num - 1
+    - index to search for is k - 1 (since arrays are zero-indexed)

+  - quickSelect
+    - define a variable called the pivotValue and set to value at right
+    - define a variable called pivotIndex and set to left
+    - for loop from left until right
+      - if the value at current index is greater than the pivotValue
+        - switch the value at the currentIndex with the value at the pivotIndex
+        - increment the pivotIndex
+    - switch the value at the pivotIndex with the value at right
+    - if the pivotIndex is equal to index to search for
+      - return the value at pivotIndex
+    - else if the pivotIndex is less than the index to search for
+      - recursively call the quickSelect
+        - left range is set to pivotIndex + 1
+        - right range is set to right
+        - index to search for is k - 1
+    - else if the pivotIndex is greater than the index to search for
+      - recursively call the quickSelect
+        - left range is set to left
+        - right range is set to pivotIndex - 1
+        - index to search for is k - 1

 ## <a href='./findKthLargest.test.js'>About the Tests</a>